Joint oral statement to Human Rights Council on Belarus

 The statement reads as follows:

-We urge this Council to take all possible actions to ensure accountability for abuses and to prevent further deterioration of the situation, and to ensure the renewal the mandate of the Special Rapporteur.
+We urge this Council to take all possible actions to ensure accountability, and prevent further deterioration of the situation in Belarus and adequately resource both the Special Rapporteur and the OHCHR Examination.

 Meer nieuws uit Belarus